 Common symptoms include Fever, tiredness, and dry cough.

 Other symptoms include: Shortness of breath, aches, and pains, sore throat, and very few people will report diarrhea, nausea, or a runny nose.

 People with mild symptoms who are otherwise healthy should self-isolate and contact their medical provider or a COVID-19 information line for advice on testing and referral.

 When to Seek Medical Attention for Covid-19

 If you develop emergency warning signs, get medical attention immediately.
 Emergency warning signs include:

 Trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, bluish lips or face

-Wash your hands regularly with soap and water, or cleanthem with alcohol-based hand rub.
+1. Wash your hands regularly with soap and water, or cleanthem with an alcohol-based hand rub.

-Maintain at least 1 metre distance between you and people coughing or sneezing.
+2. Maintain at least a 1-meter distance between you and people coughing or sneezing.

 4. Cover your mouth and nose when coughing or sneezing.